rotationalio/rotational.io/content/en/blog/2024-09-24-pytorch-conference-2024.md

 ## Model Depth vs. Size

-For a long time, there hasn't been a clear rule of thumb on how to tune model parameters to improve models.
-This often requires significant experimentation that can sometimes look more like art than science.
-However, several speakers and attendees talked about [recent research](https://arxiv.org/pdf/2404.07066) which suggests that shallow layers can effectively encode simple knowledge bases, while complex reasoning tasks need deeper layers.
-In other words, to make models smarter, we may first need to determine if our primary goal is more knowledge or better reasoning.
+For a long time, there hasn't been a clear rule of thumb on how to tune LLM model parameters to improve models for information retrieval versus other more complex tasks.
+Tuning often requires significant experimentation that can sometimes look more like art than science.

+Several speakers and attendees mentioned [recent research](https://arxiv.org/pdf/2404.07066) which suggests that shallow layers can effectively encode simple knowledge bases, while complex reasoning tasks need deeper layers.
+In other words, to make models "smarter" we may first need to determine if our primary goal is more knowledge or better reasoning.

 ## Final Thoughts

 PyTorch Conference is still oriented towards core developers (most open source package-oriented conferences start out this way, in my experience), and most of the talks were oriented towards issues faced by teams at companies like Meta, NVIDIA, Google, and Intel.
 There were tons of talks about topics like auto-sharding, hardware acceleration, and ML on the edge.
 It was fascinating to hear how these organizations understand the current state-of-the-art, and how the PyTorch API is evolving.
 Next year I'll bet there will be more talks from practitioners (i.e. AI/ML use cases and "what we built with PyTorch").

 The PyTorch/Tensorflow [flame wars](https://x.com/fchollet/status/1348664247388049416) feel like a long time ago.
 Incubated at Google, [TensorFlow](https://www.tensorflow.org/) was open-sourced first (~2016) and initially dominated the deep learning field with its stable API (thanks largely to Keras), and the novel visual diagnostics of Tensorboard.
-PyTorch was open-sourced by Facebook a year later and has steadily gained popularity, particularly since the release of the v1.0 API.
+[PyTorch](https://github.com/pytorch/pytorch) was open-sourced by Facebook a year later and has steadily gained popularity, particularly since the release of the v1.0 API.
 Back in the late 2010's, machine learning practitioners were increasingly talking about much more pythonic PyTorch was compared to Tensorflow, but there was a sense that it wasn't quite as production-ready.
 Today, both frameworks are still widely used.

 One message came through loud and clear in the 2024 conference &mdash; PyTorch is evolving to support generative AI use cases.
 Given how complex and painful LLM development is for those of us in the trenches right now, this could give PyTorch the edge over other AI/ML frameworks.